 1995 was a year of transition and growth for Camosun College.
 The Carey Road Campus and the Junction Campus closed as part of the college’s long-awaited two-campus consolidation.
 The access/adult upgrading and office administration programs at Carey Road moved over to the new Centre for Business and Access building at Interurban.
 The health care programs at Junction Campus moved to …

-The Interurban Cafeteria is named the Helmut Huber Food Services Building in honour of Helmut Huber, the coordinator of the college’s Professional Cook Training program from 1974 to 1992.
+The Interurban Cafeteria is named the Helmut Huber Cook Training Centre in honour of Helmut Huber, the coordinator of the college’s Professional Cook Training program from 1974 to 1992.

 Construction begins on the $11 million Campus Centre and the $12 million Centre for Business and Access at Interurban.